OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Windows.md

 If you are still getting the warning, make sure that you are not using the account called `Administrator`.
 This is *NEVER* meant to be used as a normal account for daily use.
 Create a new normal account with administrator privileges and use that instead.

 > We are aware that most custom ISOs use the Administrator account.
-Due to the nature of custom ISOs, we *do not* provide official support to them.
+Due to the nature of custom ISOs, we **do NOT** provide official support to them.
+{:.alert-danger}

 If you need to interact with a program that runs with Administrator privileges, use [VMultiMode]({{ site.data.links.external.VMultiModePlugin.wiki }}).